- Attempt Africa's highest peak!

 If you secure an insurance policy please bring a copy of it to provide to your guides at the orientation meeting.

 The temperatures on Mount Kilimanjaro vary tremendously from hot and exposed to quite cold.
-The trek from the national park entrance to the summit is the climatic equivalent of traveling from Brazilian rainforests to the Arctic in just a couple days.
-Our home base for the first 3 days, at Kilimanjaro Resort, is located at 4,900 feet which is in the second warmest and dryest climatic zone surrounding Kilimanjaro.
-From there we will hike through 4 different ecological zones, representing a massive range of temperatures as we ascend toward the summit.
+The trek from the national park entrance to the summit is the climatic equivalent of traveling from Brazilian rain forests to the Arctic in just a couple days.
+We will hike through 4 different ecological zones, representing a massive range of temperatures as we ascend toward the summit.
+Temperatures will be warm in Moshi.

 The average temperatures and precipitation in Kilimanjaro are: